Predictive Analytics in Sales Recruiting

 In a recent blog post, we covered an example of the impact of a small change in sales efficiency to orders and revenue.
-We also listed several methods of onboarding that should be considered for investment.
+We also listed several methods of onboarding for you to consider for investment.
 In this blog, we will cover how to leverage predictive analytics to complement your sales recruiting process.
 This predictive approach will improve your new-hire sales efficiency and will reduce your sales turnover.

 Biggest Challenge in Sales Recruiting